 Appeals for Serious Mental Illness (SMI)

-A serious mental illness (SMI) is a mental disorder in persons 18-years of age or older that’s severe and persistent.
-Any qualifying AHCCCS behavioral health intake provider can perform a Serious Mental Illness (SMI) eligibility evaluation.
-Members seeking a determination of serious mental illness and members who have been determined to have a serious mental illness can appeal the result of the determination.
+Members seeking a serious mental illness (SMI) designation and members who have been determined to have a serious mental illness designation can appeal the result of the determination.

 - A decision regarding fees or waivers.

-- The assessment report and recommended services in their ISP or individual treatment or discharge plan.
+- The assessment report and recommended services in their PCSP or individual treatment or discharge plan.

 - Capacity to make decisions, need for guardianship or other protective services or need for special assistance.